woohoolabs/yin-middleware/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

 **Woohoo Labs.
-Yin Middlewares is a collection of middlewares which helps you to integrate [Woohoo Labs.
+Yin Middleware is a collection of middleware which helps you to integrate [Woohoo Labs.
 Yin](https://github.com/woohoolabs/yin) into your PHP applications.**

 ## Table of Contents